 In theologian Paul Tillich’s “The Courage to Be” he talks about the courage of soldiers.
 They are willing to put their lives at risk for something more.
 That “more” may be about freedom, nation, or even just their brothers and sisters in the fight.
 As they face the gunfire, perhaps with great fear, their passionate commitments still push them onward into harm’s way.
 Today, we see this with the health care workers, doctors, police, first responders and so many ordinary people trying to make a difference in spite of their own personal risk.
 How can one not be brought to tears at this great courage and sacrifice?

 But even without a global crisis, events in “normal” life can be devastating as well.
 Who has not faced hardships, loss, uncertainty, and pain?
 This is part of what it means to live.
-Faith says that we have within us a divine depth that will see us through, even unto death.
+Faith says that we have within us a transcendent divine transcendent depth that will see us through, even unto death.
 It also says that our lives, no matter who we are or our situation are part of something profoundly important.
 Each life matters.
 Each struggle contributes to and affects the whole.
 We are part of the Divine Life Communion — a grand narrative created and lived by God.
 The meaning, both personally and globally, is profound.

 It can be difficult to get beyond our own self-interest.
 The fear and pain are real.
 But just like the soldiers and healthcare workers, we can dig deep and find the divine within to become part of the “something more”.
 In that probing, we recognize our most profound self.